Science and Beyond

 Toward Greater Sanity through Science, Philosophy, Art, and Spirituality

-This is a new book that is available as paperback and ebook.
+This book is available as paperback and ebook.
 The paperback can be purchased at Amazon, FriesenPress, and other outlets, the ebook is available on Kindle and other ebook platforms.

 Watch the Teaser Trailer

 Science, coupled with technology, has become the dominant force in most parts of the world.
 Thus, it affects our lives and society in many ways.
 Yet, misconceptions about science are widespread in governments, the general public, and even among many scientists.
 Science and Beyond explores these misconceptions that may have grave and even disastrous consequences for individuals and society as was evident during the COVID-19 pandemic, where they led to much unnecessary suffering, sickness, and death.

 The misconceptions also obscure the limitations of science.
 Not seeing these limitations prevents us from seeing and going beyond them, which leads to a crippled life and an impoverished society.
 But reaching beyond the limitations of science, as outlined in this book, can open the doors to a more fulfilled, saner, healthier, happier, and more peaceful life and society, to deeper insight, wisdom, and compassion.

 1 Chapter 1: The Power of Science and Its Limitations

 48 Chapter 8: Mechanistic Materialist Science, Holistic Science,